 Currently, Sagen is project leader of the UNDER-ICE – Arctic Ocean under melting ice; and the SSF - Ocean Flagship.
 Sagen has led the development of the acoustic tomography system in the Fram Strait, and coordinated annual ocean/acoustic cruises to the Fram Strait since 2007 (involving open ocean vessel, icebreakers and aircraft missions).
 Sagen has a strong international network in USA, and Europe within research and technologies.

-Sagen is a member of the Acoustical Society of America and the AO Subcommittee on Integrated Acoustics Systems for Ocean Observatories (IASOO).
-She has served as member in research programmes committees in the Norwegian Research Council, and is a former member of the Norwegian National International Polar Year Committee (2004-2005).She received her Cand.mag. in 1985, Cand.
+Sagen is a member of the Acoustical Society of America.
+She has served as member in research programmes committees in the Norwegian Research Council, and is a former member of the Norwegian National International Polar Year Committee (2004-2005).
+She is member of the ITU/WMO/UNESCO-IOC Joint Task Force (JTF) - Green Cables sin 2013 and of the scientific steering committee of the International Quiet Ocean Experiment (SCOR committee) from 2016.She received her Cand.mag. in 1985, Cand.
 Scient. in 1987 and Dr. Scient. in 1998 in applied mathematics from the University of Bergen, Norway.